apache/buildstream/doc/source/format_project.rst

 caching.
 Remote execution cannot work without push access to the storage endpoint, so you must specify a client certificate and key, and a server certificate.

+Instance name is optional.
+Instance names separate different shards on the same endpoint (url).
+You can supply a different instance name for `execution-service` and `storage-service`, if needed.
+The instance name should be given to you by the service provider of each service.
+Not all remote execution and storage services support instance names.

 The Remote Execution API can be found via https://github.com/bazelbuild/remote-apis.